ngvbach2000/ArticalCMS/WRITEUP.md

 => I use App Service for this project because:
     + App service easy to deploy and tracking log
     + App service cheaper than VMs
-    + Do not care about hardware
+    + Do not care about hardware when using App Service

 ### Assess app changes that would change your decision.